core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Distinction between authentication credential and public key.

+* Discussed scenarios with pre-configured address/port and Token value.

 ## Version -01 to -02 ## {#sec-01-02}